erikssource/jdbidemo/article/springbootandjdbi.md

 doesn't cover much, but at the same time not letting the demo get very big.
 So be prepared to look at a fair amount of code, but don't expect anything like a real application.

+The source code for this demo and the markdown formatted version of this article can be found at: https://github.com/erikssource/jdbidemo

 ### Database Schema

 ![Database Diagram](./jdbidemo.png)